qutip/qutip/doc/guide/guide-qip.rst

 Quantum Circuit
 ===============

 The most common model for quantum computing is the quantum circuit model.
 In QuTiP, we use :class:`qutip.qip.QubitCircuit` to represent a quantum circuit.
 Each quantum gate is saved as a class object :class:`qutip.qip.operations.Gate` with information such as gate name, target qubits and arguments.
 To get the matrix representation of each gate, we can call the class method :meth:`qutip.qip.QubitCircuit.propagators()`.
 Carrying out the matrices product, one gets the matrix representation of the whole evolution.
 This process is demonstrated in the following example.

+We can also carry out measurements on individual qubits (both in the middle and at the end of the circuit).
+Each measurement is saved as a class object :class:`qutip.qip.Measurement` with parameters such as target, the target qubit on which the measurement will be carried out and classical_store, the index of the classical register on which stores the result of the measurement.

+Finally, once we have constructed the circuit, we can use the `qutip.qip.QubitCircuit.run()` function to carry out one run of the circuit from start to finish which will return the final state.
+Moreover, we can run the circuit multiple times and obtain the various resulting states along with their respective observed frequencies.

 .. code-block:: python

+<<<<<<< HEAD
    >>> from qutip.qip.circuit import QubitCircuit, Gate
    >>> from qutip.qip.operations import gate_sequence_product
    >>> qc = QubitCircuit(N=2)